denbuzze/denbuzze.github.com/_posts/2011-01-05-my-2010-reflections.markdown

 ### University College Ghent

 This was probably the hardest decision I had to make in 2010.
 To decide whether I would go back to study or not is a big deal.
 But having worked for over a year I decided to study again.
-Currently I’m studying to become an industrial engineer in informatics at the [University College Ghent](http://english.hogent.be/).
-It’s a difficult course though, so lets work hard and hope for the best!
+Currently I'm studying to become an industrial engineer in informatics at the [University College Ghent](http://english.hogent.be/).
+It's a difficult course though, so lets work hard and hope for the best!

 ### Sailing